flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 4. Custom DNS filtering: We could use advanced DNS blocklists from home (e.g., routed through NextDNS), preventing our server from connecting to maliciously labeled IP addresses.
 This reduces "phone-home" calls if the server were compromised.

-5. Real-time monitoring: Routing through home gives more control over the server's outgoing traffic in real time, allowing for quick blocking if needed (e.g., in case of server compromise, botnet assignment, or takeover).
+5. Real-time monitoring: Routing through home gives more control over the server's traffic in real time, allowing for quick blocking if needed (e.g., in case of server compromise, botnet assignment, or takeover).

 ## Tailscale setup example